William Frederick Chambers

+He was President of the Royal Medical and Chirurgical Society in 1845.

 He continued to be the leading physician in London, with an income of from seven to nine thousand guineas a year, until 1848, when bad health obliged him to retire into private life.
 Shortly after he had given up the practice of his profession a notice of his death appeared in a medical journal, and was contradicted by himself.
 In 1834 a poisoned wound, obtained in a post-mortem examination, had nearly cost him his life, and from its effects he never fully recovered.
 On his retirement he took up his residence on his estate at Hordlecliffe, near Lymington, Hampshire, where he died of paralysis on 16 December 1855.

 His success in practice depended mainly on the clear insight which he gained into all the bearings of a case by habituating himself to place all the facts before him in the order of their importance, with reference to present symptoms and immediate treatment required.
 His constant habit of taking notes of cases coming before him gave his mind a compactness and clearness in summing up facts which was the parent of practical views in theory and successful decision in action.

 On 13 March 1828 he was elected a fellow of the Royal Society.
 His only contribution to literature was a series of papers on cholera, printed in The Lancet on 10 and 17 February and 3 March 1849.

 He married, 10 February 1821, Mary, daughter of William Mackinen Fraser, MD, of Lower Grosvenor Street, London.
 His manuscripts of cases in St. George's Hospital, 1814–28, in ten volumes folio, were in the library of the Royal Medical and Chirurgical Society.
 His note-taking of cases was considered to be particularly thorough.